[Guest Post by Laura Mathews]

+Guest Post by Laura Mathews]

 My garden constantly changes.
 I move plants as if they were furniture, add new gardens and try new plants.
 Over time, I’ve found my success rate is a lot higher if I study plant options thoroughly before bringing new plants home.
 In anticipation of spring, I’ve been reading up on growing hardy kiwi.
 And lucky for me, I happen to know a farmer or two, and I was able to confirm a lot of what I read with a farmer who’s grown it.

 Compared to fruit we know from our grocery stores, hardy kiwi is a smooth-skinned, smaller and sweeter version of the kiwifruit.
-Hardy kiwi is a robust vine with pretty deep green leaves.
+Hardy kiwi plants are robust vines with pretty deep green leaves.
 Once established, the plant can outlive your mortgage, but it may take several years to mature before bearing fruit.
 Depending on the variety and age of the vine when you buy it, you’ll see fruit between 2 and 5 years.
 My farmer bud said the yield the first year will be less than following years.
 He also confirmed that while most varieties need both male and female plants to produce fruit, the ‘Issai’ Hardy Kiwi is self-pollinating.
 Issai also tends to bear fruit earlier than some varieties.

 As with most fruits, hardy kiwi likes full sun (at least six hours a day) and well-drained soil.
 About the only way to make a kiwi unhappy is to plant it in wet soil.
 Consistent moisture will help produce the best yield with the best flavor.
 Drought, early in the season, can cause blooms to drop and a prolonged dry spell in late summer can cause the fruit to fall before it is fully ripened.
 Mulching will help hold moisture in the soil and keep down weeds.